ricoms/mle-registry/mlflow-wine/README.md

 ### Running MLflow Server

-To start the MLflow server and its dependencies (PostgreSQL and MinIO):
+To start the MLflow server and its dependencies:

 ```bash
 docker-compose up -d
 ```

-This will start:
+This will start three separate services:
 - PostgreSQL: For MLflow's backend store (metrics, parameters, etc.)
 - MinIO: For artifact storage (models, plots, etc.)
 - MLflow Server: UI and tracking server